McIntyre-R/ShivaNotes/Shiva.md

     > * Face the red mirror first, and then you can look at where the no color mirror was once it goes off until the mechanic resolves

     > Holy
     > * Summons an orb of light that will explode for proximity damage.
-Shiva can split this into cardinal's and intercardinals at the edge of the arena, stack center after the red mirror resolvesif they do, otherwise stay at the edge.
+Shiva can split this into cardinal's and intercardinals at the edge of the arena, stack center while making sure the avoid looking at the red mirror if they do, otherwise stay at the edge and avoid the red mirror.

     > Spiteful Dance/Embittered Dance
     > * Similar to Twin Silence/Twin Stillness this is the same thing but with Axe Kick/Scythe Kick